LiamBCIT/LiamBCIT/README.md

 ## 👋 Hello!
-I'm Liam.
+I'm Liam Conkin.
-I'm Liam Conkin, a Front End Web Developer developing user-centric web and mobile applications.
+I'm a Front End Web Developer developing user-centric web and mobile applications.
 I take every opportunity I can to think in the user shoes, providing a responsive and interactive browsing experience that solves real life problems.

 - 🧭 Worked with [CrowdfundSuite](https://crowdfundsuite.com/)